Four Grammar Rules that are Always True

 Do you find it frustrating that so many English grammar rules have exceptions?

 Do you feel like it’s a waste of time to learn something that can change at any time?

-Well, Semera Suderman, our Platinum Course Co-ordinator at St Giles Vancouver, tells us four grammar rules that are ALWAYS true about modal verbs (can, could, will, would, shall, should, may, might, must):
+Well, Semera Suderman, our Platinum Course Co-ordinator at St Giles Vancouver, gives us four grammar rules that are ALWAYS true about modal verbs (can, could, will, would, shall, should, may, might, must):

 The Four Modal Rules of English:

 - We can go to the store on Friday.